Blues-star/pointRCNN_mindspore/README.md

 ## performance
-The performance on validation set is as follows:
+The performance of pytorch version on validation set is as follows:
 ```
 Car AP@0.70, 0.70, 0.70:
 bbox AP:96.91, 89.53, 88.74